cloudify-cosmo/docs.getcloudify.org/content/manager/snapshots.md

 weight: 1300
 ---

-Snapshot is a `.zip` file that contains all relevant data describing the state of a Cloudify Manager the moment the snapshot is created on this Manager.
+A snapshot is a `.zip` file that contains all relevant data describing the state of a Cloudify Manager the moment the snapshot is created on this Manager.
 There are four basic operations associated with snapshots: creating, downloading, uploading and restoring.
 For detailed information about snapshot-related CLI commands, [click here]({{< relref "cli/snapshots.md" >}}).

+{{% gsNote title="Premium Version Feature" %}}
+The ability to create and restore snapshots is a feature available to Premium version users.
+{{% /gsNote %}}

 Common use cases for snapshots are: